This post may contain affiliate links. Read our disclosure page for full details.

 40+ people shared their words of wisdom for newlyweds.
+Some of these are great general rules for a happy marriage, but many are newlywed-specific.
 Below you’ll find a veritable encyclopedia of solid relationship advice for the married couple.
 What’s the secret to a good marriage?
 Read on to find out.

 Learn to practice empathy.
 It is inevitable that you will have disagreements with each other.
 Sometimes that will escalate into anger and even a fight or two.
 Take a minute to breathe and try to see things from your spouse’s point of view.
 Try to find ways that they could be seeing things differently from you.
 Even if you still do not agree with them, if you can understand where they are coming from it will be easier to resolve your issues. –Dan, married 4 years.